nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Main components

-NGINX Amplify is mainly a SaaS product, and it's hosted on AWS public cloud.
+NGINX Amplify is a SaaS product, and it's hosted on AWS public cloud.
 It includes the following key components:

  1. **Agent**

-    Amplify Agent is a Python application that runs on monitored systems.
+    NGINX Amplify Agent is a Python application that runs on monitored systems.
 Its role is to collect various metrics from the operating system and from the NGINX instances, aggregate and send them to the backend system for visualization.

-    All communications between the agent and Amplify SaaS are done securely over TLS/SSL.
+    All communications between the agent and NGINX Amplify SaaS are done securely over TLS/SSL.
 All traffic is always initiated by the agent.

- 2. **Amplify UI**
+ 2. **NGINX Amplify UI**

     This is the user interface accessible from all major browsers.
 Web interface is only accessible via TLS/SSL.